What is Sepsis – Medical Background and Warning Signs

 And finally…

-Sepsis is a rapidly progressive, life threatening condition that leads to death and sometimes significant problems in those who survive.
+Sepsis is a rapidly progressive, life-threatening condition that can lead to death if not treated urgently, and can cause lasting problems in some of those who survive.
 If you have ANY concern about the health of you or someone you know in regards to this, you must speak to a professional immediately.
 It is best to be seen and reassured than to stay at home and suffer consequences that may not be reversible.